A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

-\subsection{How XAI Were Used in Specific SE Tasks?}
+\subsection{How XAI Are Used in Specific SE Tasks?}

 In this subsection, we delved into the progress of various SE tasks that applied XAI techniques.
-By investigating this RQ, we aimed to obtain a clear understanding of what has been done and what else can be done in advancing practices for explainable AI4SE solutions.
+By investigating this RQ, we aimed to obtain a clear understanding of what has been done and what else can be done.